“With the 49th pick in the 2019 NBA Draft, the San Antonio Spurs select Quinndary Weatherspoon from Mississippi State University.”

 Emblazoned black ink outlining Mississippi sprawls across Weatherspoon’s left leg, with Canton represented in the form of a red star.

-“[Getting the tattoo is] just something that I did so I won’t ever forget where I came from,” Weatherspoon said.
+“It’s just something that I did so I won’t ever forget where I came from,” Weatherspoon said of getting the tattoo.
 “It’s a city where a lot of people don’t make it out, so … I just hope I give the kids the opportunity or give them the confidence that they can make it out.”

-That baseball junkie is now in the NBA, and the man who wanted to be in his shoes is managing his career.
+Now, that baseball junkie is in the NBA, and the man who wanted to be in his shoes is managing his career.

 Most young basketball fans dream of becoming NBA players – until those dreams are eventually quashed by harsh reality.
 Hazan received his dose of that reality at an earlier age than most, and not for the usual reasons.